La Casita, Texas

 La Casita is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP, formed from part of the former La Casita-Garciasville CDP prior to the 2010 census, with a population of 128.
+It is a new CDP, formed from part of the former La Casita-Garciasville CDP prior to the 2010 census.
+As of the 2020 census, La Casita had a population of 139.

 Geography

 La Casita is located at (26.336898, -98.733732).

 Demographics

 La Casita first appeared as a census designated place in the 2010 U.S. census, one of nine CDPs (Amada Acres, Chaparrito, La Casita, Loma Linda East, Manuel Garcia, Manuel Garcia II, Olivia Lopez de Gutierrez, Ramirez-Perez, Victoria Vera) carved out of the deleted La Casita-Garciasville CDP.